saksham000/FullStackReact-TodoApp-SpringBoot/README.md

-This is a React Full Stack TodoApp in which Backend is developed in Spring Boot and it can store data in My SQL server.
-Right now this app is in developing phase.
+This is a React Counter App Which is just a simple application which can add or subtract numbers by clicking buttons.